dkt26111/Grafana-MySQL_Docker-Compose/README.md

 # docker-compose_grafana-mysql
-use mysql as database for grafana instead of sqlite3
+use mysql as database for grafana instead of sqlite3 for ha